Floydworks/Floydworks/README.md

 <br>[Find your favorite wildflowers!](https://github.com/Floydworks/WildflowerFinder_Phenology_Tool)
 <br>Scholarship Allocation Tool

-**Data Science Every Day**
+**Every Day Data Science**
 <br>I'm working with Brown Girl Surf as a data scientist!
 I have volunteered as a surf instructor and worked in several roles at BGS since 2016.
-I also <br>brew all the beer for BGS events.
+<br>I also brew all the beer for BGS events.
-<br>At Brown Girl Surf I:
+<br>What I do:
 - Write algorithms for financial tools.
 - Design, improve, implement, and analyze surveys and survey results to improve our ability to meet community needs and to understand program impacts.
 - Create reports for grant applications, advisory meetings, and public forums using an events and sales database I assembled.